 The road to enter the southern group is on the foot of the hill.
-It seems that the group of buildings and tombs is of a later dates and is not as sacred as the other groups.
-Yet the group is separated from the newest group of tombs by a brick wall.
+It seems that the group of buildings and tombs is of a later date and is not as sacred as the other groups.
+The group is separated from the newest group of tombs by a brick wall.
 One enters it through a split gate.
-The wall is decorated with a pillar whose top has a simpler and shorter candi-laras than that on the wall of the northern group.
+The wall decorates with a pillar whose top has a simpler and shorter candi-laras than that on the wall of the north group.
 The gate south (Gate C) of the mosque is 4.5 m high, and the road is 1.80 m wide.
-Its style and arrangement in part is similar to Gates D and G. It is not necessary in detail.
+Its style and arrangement in part are similar to Gates D and G. It is not necessary for detail.

-Through Gate C, we come in a courtyard, elongated by narrow and is strewn with tenths of graves.
+Through Gate C, we come in a courtyard, elongated by narrow and strewn with tenths of graves.
 The graves on the terrace are nearly all new according to the Arabic inscriptions on the tombstones, mentioning the names of the deceased.
 Also on the second terrace surrounded by a lower wall are graves.
-Among them, rather high and big with tombstones show a few carvings.
-Unfortunately the tombstones bear no name.
+Among them, slightly high and big with tombstones show a few carvings.
+Unfortunately, the tombstones bear no name.
 Haji Abu, an inhabitant of the village, said that the man buried here is Prince Arjo.
-After this terrace there is no other one with a definite arrangement, except higher and higher rockstones until the side of the mosque is reached.
+After this terrace, there is no other one with a special arrangement, except higher and higher rock stones until the side of the mosque reaches.
 There are no other matters of interest as regards the southern group.